Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Bolt / Rod

-The moving element that travels horizontally or vertically into the receiver
+The moving element that travels into the receiver

 Material and diameter determine the security level and load capacity